 Sabarimala temple opens for 2-month long pilgrimage season

-Amid tight security, the gates of the Lord Ayyappa temple at Sabarimala were thrown open for the two-month-long Mandala-Makaravilakku pilgrimage season.
-Kandararu Mahesh Mohanararu opened the sanctum sanctorum of the temple at 5 pm, and performed the poojas, as hundreds of devotees from Kerala, Tamil Nadu, and other neighboring states thronged the shrine located in a reserve forest of the Western Ghats in Pathanamthitta district of the state.
+Amid tight security, the gates of the Lord Ayyappa temple at Sabarimala were thrown open for the two-month long Mandala-Makaravilakku pilgrimage season.
+Kandararu Mahesh Mohanararu opened the sanctum sanctorum of the temple at 5 pm, and performed the poojas, as hundreds of devotees from Kerala, Tamil Nadu, and other neighbouring states thronged the shrine located in a reserve forest of the Western Ghats in Pathanamthitta district of the state.

 Devotees, who were allowed to trek the hill from 2 PM, climbed the sacred 18 steps to the temple with the "irumudikettu" (sacred bag containing the offerings to the Lord) after the priests performed the "padi pooja".
-New priests-- A K Sudheer Namboodiri (Sabarimala) and M S Prameshwaran Namboodiri (Malikapuram) later took charge.
+While A K Sudheer Namboodiri took charge as Sabarimala 'melshanti' (chief priest), M.S.
+Parameswaran Namboodiri who was take charge as priest of the Malikappuram Devi Temple could not following a death in his family.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)